-Brad Fischer joined manager Clint Hurdle's Major League coaching staff on Nov.
-5. In addition to his responsibilities on the bench and in the clubhouse, Fischer will also work with the big-league catchers.
+Brad Fischer joined Manager Clint Hurdle's Major League coaching staff on November 5.
+In addition to his responsibilities on the bench and in the clubhouse, Fischer will also work with the big league catchers.

-Fischer returned to the Pirates in 2011 after serving as the Brewers third base coach in 2009-10.
-He was Pittsburgh's Minor League catching coordinator and the manager at short-season State College in 2008.
+Fischer returned to the Pirates in 2011 after serving as the Brewers Third Base Coach in 2009-2010.
+He was Pittsburgh's minor league catching coordinator and the manager at shortseason State College in 2008.

-Prior to joining the Bucs in 2008, Fischer spent 29 seasons in the Oakland organization, 12 at the Major League level.
-After serving as the Athletics bullpen coach in 1996 and first base coach in 1997, he returned to bullpen in 1998 and spent five seasons there.
-He was the first base coach again for three years (2003-05) before spending his final two years in Oakland as the bullpen coach.
+Prior to joining the Bucs in 2008, Fischer spent 29 seasons in the Oakland organization, including 12 at the Major League level.
+After serving as the Athletics Bullpen Coach in 1996 and First Base Coach in 1997, he returned to bullpen in 1998 and spent five seasons there.
+He was the First Base Coach again for three years (2003-05) before spending his final two years in Oakland as the Bullpen Coach.

 Signed by Oakland as a non-drafted free agent prior to the 1978 season, the former catcher played one full season with Bend in 1978 and was limited to emergency situations with Madison in 1983 and 1984.

 Fischer began his 12-year managerial career with Class-A Medford in 1980.
 He captured the Northwest League championship and Manager-ofthe-Year honors after guiding Medford to a 42-28 regular-season record in 1981.
 Fischer skippered Madison to the Midwest League title in 1982 and a playoff appearance in 1984.
 He managed at Double-A Huntsville for three years (1985-87) and took his team to the playoffs each season, winning the SouthernLeague championship in 1985.